mui/toolpad/README.md

 https://github.com/user-attachments/assets/d2a7ff8e-2dd6-4313-98d2-5f136513f9a9/

-Toolpad Core is _currently on hold_.
-When starting a new project from scratch, we recommend Material UI over Toolpad Core because we can guarantee ongoing support.

 Keep in mind that the maintainers are primarily focused on other projects and may not be able to respond in a timely manner to issues or pull requests related to Toolpad Core.

 ## Notice